FAQs for Hunters

 Readers should note that this is not a legal document.
 For exact wording consult the Migratory Birds Convention Act (MBCA) and the Migratory Birds Regulations (MBR) on the Canadian Department of Justice website.
 If there is a discrepancy between the law and the information provided here, the law prevails.

 Question: What license or permit do I require to hunt migratory game birds in Canada?

-Answer: To hunt migratory game birds in Canada, you require a Federal Migratory Game Bird Hunting Permit (MGBHP) with an affixed Wildlife Habitat Conservation Stamp.
-A single federal MGBHP is required in Canada for hunting in different provinces and territories.
+Answer: To hunt migratory game birds in Canada, you require a Federal Migratory Game Bird Hunting (MGBH) permit with an affixed Wildlife Habitat Conservation Stamp.
+A single federal MGBH permit is required in Canada for hunting in different provinces and territories.
 It is not transferable and must only be used by the person who completed and signed it.
-The MGBHP must be carried with you at all times when hunting or when in possession of migratory game birds in a place other than the holder's residence.
-The Migratory Game Bird Hunting Permit must be shown to game officers upon request.
+The MGBH permit must be carried with you at all times when hunting or when in possession of migratory game birds in a place other than the holder's residence.
+The MGBH permit must be shown to game officers upon request.

 Depending on the areas you wish to hunt, you may also require a provincial or territorial permit.
 Check with the wildlife Agency in the area where you plan to hunt for information on provincial or territorial requirements prior to hunting migratory game birds.

 Question: Where can I purchase a Migratory Game Bird Hunting Permit?